 Counselling can also assist students by providing skills for common concerns affecting them, including time-management, reducing stress and managing feelings of homesickness.

 The aim of Counselling is to improve mental health, which it does in a number of ways; by providing treatment for mental health problems, celebrating a person’s strengths, and providing new tools with which to deal with challenges.

-- Transitioning to university: from school, the workforce or from another geographical region, a different culture or a different first language
+- Transitioning to higher education institute: from school, the workforce or from another geographical region, a different culture or a different first language

 - Relationship difficulties: with family members, flat mates, study group members, assessment team members, friends, and colleagues.